islasola/mockdoc/docs/about_zilliz_cloud.md

 ---
 title: About Zilliz Cloud
-excerpt: Learn details about Zilliz Cloud
+excerpt: Zilliz Cloud is a fully managed service on the cloud for [LF AI Milvus®](https://milvus.io/), you can set up your Milvus cluster to unlock high-performance similarity search with no extra effort needed for infrastructure management.
 category: 642a6f4269ec7e000bba19ca
 ---

-Zilliz Cloud is a fully managed service on the cloud for [LF AI Milvus®](https://milvus.io/), you can set up your Milvus cluster to unlock high-performance similarity search with no extra effort needed for infrastructure management.

 ## Why should you choose Zilliz Cloud?